OCA/connector-magento/magentoerpconnect/doc/howto/configure_pricing.rst

 Magento Backend (`Connectors > Magento > Backends`).
 Magento will use theses prices as default prices.

+In the `Advanced Configuration` tab of the backend, activate the option `Use different prices accross websites`.

 .. note:: In Magento, the default is to share the prices between websites.
           If you want to have different prices per websites, go to `System > Catalog > Catalog > Price` and set the `Catalog